fluttered-book/fluttered-book.github.io/content/docs/learning-dart/constructors.md

 }
 ```

 Notice the curly brackets are gone.
-Instead, we have a comma separated list of
+Instead, we have a `:` followed by a comma
-assignments.
+separated list of assignments.
-This is called an [initializer list](https://dart.dev/language/constructors#initializer-list).
+This is called an [initializer list](https://dart.dev/language/constructors#use-an-initializer-list).

-If we want the variables to be non-nullable, then we can no longer make the
+If we want the variables to be non-nullable, we have to use an initialize list
-assignments in a code block (within curly brackets).
+instead of assigning the variables in a code block (within curly brackets).
-That is because within a block you have the ability to make conditional
+That is because within a block, you have the ability to make conditional
 assignments.

 Here is a silly example of conditional assignment.